strapi/documentation/docs/user-docs/latest/users-roles-permissions/configuring-end-users-roles.md

 By default, 2 end-user roles are defined for any Strapi application:

-- Authenticated: for end-users to access content only if they are logged in.
+- Authenticated: for end-users to access content only if they are logged in to the front-end application.
-- Public: for end-users to access content without being logged in.
+- Public: for end-users to access content without being logged in to the front-end application.

 ::: tip NOTE
 The end-user role attributed by default to all new end-users can be defined in the *Advanced settings* sub-section of *Users & Permissions plugin* (see [Configuring advanced settings](../settings/configuring-users-permissions-plugin-settings.md#configuring-advanced-settings)).